-The boys really enjoyed being involved in making the cards, and were eager to make a second set for Little Bear.
+The boys really enjoyed being involved in making the cards.
+They were eager to make a second set for Little Bear.
 Memory games are great fun, so why not step it up with family photos.

 Using card stock, we cut cards about 3-1/4X4-1/2 inches.
 Columbo worked the corner punch and gave the cards a detailed shape.

 Magoo worked the stamp pad and gave each card a design on the back.

 We cut the pictures about 2-3/4×3-3/4 inches, which allowed for room to write names on Grandma’s cards.
 We didn’t add names to Little Bear’s preschool set.

 I lightly used a glue stick to hold the pictures on the cards so they wouldn’t slip going through my lamination machine.
 If you don’t have a laminator, boxing tape would also work.

 Given Little Bear kept asking to “try out” grandma’s cards, I think she’ll be thrilled to discover her brothers made her a set of her own.